Blackhead: Strawberry Nose? Go Away!

 Avoid strong peel-off blackhead patches, which tend to damage the cuticle

-Focus on moisturising: ‘Dryness causes the sebum to secrete more oil for protection’
+Focus on moisturising: ‘Dryness causes the sebum to secrete more oil for protection

-She nodded and explained, “Just like hair gets oily, nails grow.
+Then she explained, “Just like hair gets oily, nails grow.
 We’re not trying to eliminate pores, we’re learning to be comfortable with them.”

 It suddenly makes me feel it’s not skincare tips we’re looking for, but a way to make peace with our bodies.

-At that moment, I suddenly realised that we have been taught to ‘defeat’ blackheads and “hide” pores, but we are rarely told that these ‘imperfections’ in our skin are never something we deserve to be liked or loved.
+At that moment, I realised that we have been taught to ‘defeat’ blackheads and “hide” pores, but we are rarely told that these ‘imperfections’ in our skin are never something we deserve to be liked or loved.
 These so-called imperfections in our skin have never been a reason to feel unworthy of love or respect.
+Just as puberty causes the skin to fluctuate, like every unstable phase of growth, these small changes are signals from our bodies.
+It’s not bad, it’s natural.

 So the next time you get close to the mirror and want to stare at that little black spot, maybe pause for a moment, take a deep breath, and tell yourself: It’s okay to have a ‘strawberry nose’ once in a while, and then turn around and head out the door to get on with our more important lives.